Syrian Turkmen: By the YPG

-There have also been reports that there had been forced displacement of Arabs, Syrian Turkmen and Kurdish civilians at the hands of the YPG from their homes in areas in the Democratic Federation of Northern Syria.
+There were also reports of forced displacement of Arabs, Syrian Turkmen and Kurdish civilians at the hands of the YPG from their homes in areas in the Democratic Federation of Northern Syria.
 In June 2015 there was concern expressed by the UN Human Rights Council regarding displacement of Syrian Turkmen from their homes in villages south of Hasakah and Tal Abyad during fighting with ISIL.
 Approximately 200 Syrian Turkmen refugees fled to Urfa, in southern Turkey, while 700 more fled to the eastern areas of Tal Abyad, once the YPG seized the town of Tell Hammam al-Turkman from ISIL, and there were claims that the YPG had accused the locals of collaborating with ISIL.

 Current population

-There are no reliable estimates on the total number of ethnic minorities living in Syria because official censuses have only asked citizens about their religion, therefore, Syrian citizens have not been allowed to declare their ethnic origin or mother tongue.
-Dr Abdelwahed Mekki-Berrada, et al., in a report published by the UNHCR, points out that the majority of Syrians are considered "Arab", however, this is a term based on spoken language (Arabic) not ethnic affiliation.
-Consequently, this has created difficulties in estimating the total Syrian Turkmen population (i.e. including the Turkish-speaking and the Arabized Turkmen).
+There are no reliable estimates on the total number of ethnic minorities living in Syria because official censuses conducted under the Assad regime had only asked citizens about their religion.
+Therefore, Syrian citizens were not allowed to declare their ethnic origin nor their mother tongue.
+Dr. Abdelwahed Mekki-Berrada, in a report published by the UNHCR, points out that the majority of Syrians are considered Arab, however, this is a term based on their spoken language, and not their ethnic affiliation.
+Consequently, this has created difficulties in estimating the total Syrian Turkmen population, which includes both Turkish-speaking as well as Arabized Turkmen.

-According to Professor Taef El-Azhari, the Syrian Turkmen have "always been the forgotten minority in the area despite their large population".
-Dr Abdelwahed Mekki-Berrada, et al., as well as Professor Pierre Beckouche, Professor John Shoup, Professor Pierre Piccinin, and Dr Peter Behnstedt, have all placed the Turkish-speaking Syrian Turkmen as the third largest ethnic group in the country (after Arabs and Kurds respectively).
+According to Professor Taef El-Azhari, the Syrian Turkmen “have always been the forgotten minority in the area, despite their large population.”
+Various professors, such as Dr. Abdelwahed Mekki-Berrada and Pierre Beckouche, have all placed the Turkish-speaking Syrian Turkmen as the third largest ethnic group in the country, after Arabs and Kurds respectively.
 Yet, a report published by the Arab Reform Initiative suggests that they may form the second largest ethnic group if Arabized Turkmen are also taken into account: